Quickstart: Build, publish, and translate with custom models

-You'll need the key and endpoint from the resource to connect your application to the Translator service.
-You'll paste your key and endpoint into the code below later in the quickstart.
+You need the key and endpoint from the resource to connect your application to the Translator service.
+Paste your key and endpoint into the code later in the quickstart.
 You can find these values on the Azure portal Keys and Endpoint page:

 For more information, see how to create a Translator resource.